-Over the past twenty years, the Swiss per capita consumption of animal products has reduced only marginally.
-Around 50 kg meat, 240 kg milk products, 12 kg eggs and 7 kg fish per person are still consumed annually in Switzerland.
-Moreover, the consumption of chicken is steadily increasing.
-This is particularly problematic because, per kilogram of chicken, many more individuals are killed than per kilogram of beef.
-In a global comparison, Switzerland stands far above the average in terms of its consumption of animal products.
-Due to higher incomes and population growth, demand is also growing in poorer countries, and it is anticipated that we will see a 70-percent increase worldwide by 2030.
+Over the past 20 years, the Swiss per capita consumption of animal products has reduced only marginally.
+Around 50kg of meat, 240kg of milk products, 12kg of eggs and 7kg of fish per person are still consumed annually.
+The consumption of chickens is steadily increasing.
+Many more individual animals are killed to produce a kilogram of chicken meat than for a kilogram of beef.
+Switzerland stands above the average in terms of its consumption of animal products.
+Due to higher incomes and population growth, demand is also growing in poorer countries.
+It is anticipated that we will see a 70% increase worldwide by 2030.

-The value of plant-based cuisine must be promoted both in institutions and within society as a whole.
-Through the greater availability of plant-based foodstuffs we can feed ourselves more sustainably and in a more animal-friendly manner, without having to compromise on taste, convenience and essential nutrients.
-Vegan cookery must be an official component of education both at professional and school level.
-Restaurants must be requested to offer more plant-based options.
-We expect politicians and administrative bodies to promote alternative protein sources instead of continuing to invest in the past and propping up industrial animal production with billions of francs in subsidies.
+Dietary change must be centred in the public discourse.
+The value of plant-based cuisine should be promoted in institutions and throughout society as a whole.
+Through the greater availability of plant-based foodstuffs, we can feed ourselves more sustainably and in a more animal-friendly manner.
+It is increasingly possible to do this without having to compromise on taste, convenience or essential nutrients.
+We want to see plant-based options offered everywhere from schools and restaurants to hospitals and sporting venues.
+We think politicians and administrative bodies should promote alternative protein sources instead of continuing to invest in the past and prop up industrial animal production with billions of francs in subsidies.